reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 Top reports from U.S. Dept Of Defense program at HackerOne:

-1. [Stored Xss Vulnerability on ████████](https://hackerone.com/reports/380103) to U.S. Dept Of Defense - 166 upvotes, $0
+1. [Stored Xss Vulnerability on ████████](https://hackerone.com/reports/380103) to U.S. Dept Of Defense - 167 upvotes, $0
 2. [Public instance of Jenkins on https://██████████/ with /script enabled](https://hackerone.com/reports/768266) to U.S. Dept Of Defense - 108 upvotes, $0
-3. [XXE in DoD website that may lead to RCE](https://hackerone.com/reports/227880) to U.S. Dept Of Defense - 86 upvotes, $0
+3. [Remote Code Execution in ██████](https://hackerone.com/reports/710864) to U.S. Dept Of Defense - 87 upvotes, $0
-4. [Remote Code Execution in ██████](https://hackerone.com/reports/710864) to U.S. Dept Of Defense - 85 upvotes, $0
+4. [XXE in DoD website that may lead to RCE](https://hackerone.com/reports/227880) to U.S. Dept Of Defense - 86 upvotes, $0
 5. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/248116) to U.S. Dept Of Defense - 80 upvotes, $0
 6. [SQL Injection on www.██████████ on countID parameter](https://hackerone.com/reports/390879) to U.S. Dept Of Defense - 77 upvotes, $0
 7. [SQL Injection in ████](https://hackerone.com/reports/419017) to U.S. Dept Of Defense - 68 upvotes, $0